uc-r/uc-r.github.io/datawrangling/week-3.md

 Please download this material for Monday's class: &nbsp; <a href="https://www.dropbox.com/sh/a2h4v038wjb4ml3/AADljOf-JBSU9SCFpXrf2mfka?dl=1" style="color:black;"><i class="fa fa-cloud-download" style="font-size:1em"></i></a>

+In addition, be sure to have identified which data you are going to use for your final project.
+Be sure to have access to this data because you will work on it during class.
+Furthermore, identify at least 10 specific questions you want to ask of your project data.
+Using what you learned this week, what type of data transformations do you need to make to help answer these questions?
+Be ready to use dplyr to answer these questions in class.

 See you in class on Monday!